jenssegers/codeigniter-authentication-library/README.md

     |--------------------------------------------------------------------------
     |
     | 'autologin_cookie_name' = the name you want for the cookie
-    | 'autologin_expiration'  = the number of SECONDS you want the session to last.
+    | 'autologin_expiration'  = the number of SECONDS you want the session to last
+    | 'autologin_encrypt'     = encrypt cookie with encryption_key
+    | 'autologin_hash_algo'   = the hashing algorithm used for autologin keys
     |
     */
     $config['autologin_cookie_name'] = "autologin";
     $config['autologin_expiration']  = 31536000; // 1 year
+    $config['autologin_encrypt']     = TRUE;
+    $config['autologin_hash_algo']   = "sha256";

 If you prefer, you can autoload the library by adjusting your autoload.php file and add 'auth' to the $autoload['libraries'] array.

-This library will detect if you have enabled $config['sess_encrypt_cookie'] and will encrypt the autologin cookie if so.
-This obscures the cookie for extra protection.
+This library will detect if you have enabled sess_encrypt_cookie and will encrypt the autologin cookie if you did not specify autologin_encrypt.
+Encrypting obscures the cookie for extra protection.

 Usage
 -----